alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 I have gone through a lot of literature to make sense of the double-slit experiment.
 I want to thank
-[all the Wikipedia editors](https://en.wikipedia.org/w/index.php?title=Double-slit_experiment&action=history) in that and other articles that have helped me understand the subject and track deeper references.
+[all the Wikipedia editors](https://en.wikipedia.org/w/index.php?title=Double-slit_experiment&action=history) in this and other articles that have helped me understand the subject and track deeper references.